Top 10+ Best Laptops For Note Taking 2023: [Officially Approved]

 • Battery: Up to 12 hours

 One of the best laptops for taking notes is the Acer Chromebook R 13.
-It has built-in storage so you can access information even when you’re not online, and it backs up all your files automatically.
+It has built-in storage so you can access information even when you’re not online, and automatically back up all your files.

 Also, the laptop’s CPU works very well, so you can surf the web quickly, play games smoothly, and do other things like watching videos.